 Wednesday, May 24th, saw the front-month NYMEX Natural Gas Futures Contracts open at $3.212, slightly below Tuesday’s closing price of $3.219.
 Losing ground out of the gate, prices fell to the intraday low of $3.176 by 9:10AM.
 Weighing changing weather forecasts and expectations for Thursday’s storage report, the contract rose late into the morning to tally the intraday high of $3.241 at the stroke of noon.
 Plotting a gradual downward course for the balance of the day, June closed lower on Wednesday at $3.209.

 The EIA Natural Gas Storage Report is due out at 10:30AM today.
 The report is expected to show a 68 BCF injection to storage for the week ended May 19th.
 This compares to a 71 BCF injection at this time last year and a five-year average injection amount of 90 BCF.

-This morning in Globex, WTI Crude was up 61 cents; Natural Gas was up two cents; Heating Oil was up one cent; and, Gasoline was up three cents.
+This morning in Globex, WTI Crude was down 60 cents; Natural Gas was up one cent; Heating Oil was down slightly; and, Gasoline was down one cent.
 Additionally, cash prices were lower in New York and New England.

 Natural Gas Glossary